-Accounting interns help with Purdue's transition to a new procurement system
+Accounting interns help transition to new procurement system

 Procurement Services praises the work of Krannert interns